gallib/macope/README.md

 # Macope

-Macope is a Laravel A package to manage your online finance.
+Macope is a Laravel package to manage your online finance.

 ## Installation